Neha-Shiv18/Sales-Dashboard-using-Power-BI/README.md

 ### 🛠️ Tools & Technologies
 Power BI for visualizations
-DAX and Power Query for data cleaning and measuring more attirbutes.
+DAX and Power Query for data cleaning and measuring more attibutes

 ### Key insights
 The average order value (AOV) remained relatively stable, indicating minimal change in customer spending per order.